radiantly/live-countdown-bot/README.md

 ## Contributing

 Feel free to open an issue/pull request.
+You may find the [Architecture.md](./Architecture.md) document helpful to find what you're looking for.